wenkaiingermany/NCE_03/Lesson_24.md

 to varying degrees

 Racism still exists to varying degrees.
-The water of rivers, lakes and resercoirs was universally polluted to varying degrees.
+The water of rivers, lakes and reservoirs was universally polluted to varying degrees.

-closest friend
-intimate friend
-bosom friend
+closest friend = intimate friend = bosom friend
 fair-weather friend

 pen pal / friend